* China producer inflation picks up for first time since Sept

 The core consumer price index, which strips out volatile food and energy prices, rose 2.0 percent in April, unchanged from March.

-The food price index rose 0.7 percent from a year earlier, after rising 2.1 percent in March as distortions from the long Lunar New Year holiday receded.
-Non-food prices rose 2.1 percent, the same as a month ago.
+The food price index rose 0.7 percent on-year, after rising 2.1 percent in March, as distortions from the long Lunar New Year holiday receded.
+Non-food prices rose 2.1 percent, the same pace as the previous month.

-While neither Washington nor Beijing has set a hard timeframe for the imposition of tit-for-tat tariffs, there are worries that the threat of disruptions and higher costs could start to add upward pressure on inflation in China ranging from factory floors to farms.
+While neither Washington nor Beijing has set a hard timeframe for the imposition of tit-for-tat tariffs, there are worries that the threat of disruptions and higher costs could start to add upward pressure on inflation in China that would be felt from factory floors to farms.